 Held each summer, this is a two-day conference for coaches only.
 A coaching school specifically tailored for UIL speech coaches, conference sessions are designed to give new and inexperienced coaches help in getting their UIL programs established and strengthen those already flourishing.
 It is very similar to the Student Activities Conference, only geared for adults.
+It also provides the opportunity to network with other coaches located near your school district and across the state.
 Sessions focusing on analysis of the current debate topic are featured.
 Online information and registration are generally posted in early March.